JAZSI/Discord-AutoReddit/README.md

 # Discord AutoReddit

-A Node.js class, which is designed to help automate posting content from various subreddits to Discord using webhooks.
+This is a Node.js class called `AutoReddit`, which is designed to help automate posting content from various subreddits to Discord using webhooks.
 It uses the Snoowrap library to access Reddit's API and fetches new content from subreddits.

 ## Prerequisites
 - Node.js installed on your computer.